 - Be able to challenge members of the congregation to take action to grow into more fully committed disciples of Jesus.

-- A team builder and team player committed to working with other leaders, and leaders in waiting.
+- A team builder and team player committed to working with other leaders.

 - Exhibit the qualities of a spiritual leader as outlined in 1 Timothy 3 and Titus 1.